mihaellatocu/UFO_hangman_game/Readme.md

 To get started with UFO, follow these steps:

 1. Clone the Repository
-First, clone the repository from GitHub:
+First, clone the repository from GitHub into the terminal:

 ```bash
 git clone git@github.com:mihaellatocu/UFO_hangman_game.git UFO